gorkamunoz/rl_opts/README.md

 ### Tutorials

-In the left sidebar you will a Tutorials tab, with notebooks that will help you navigate the package as well as reproducing the results of our paper via minimal examples.
+In the left sidebar you will find a Tutorials tab, with notebooks that will help you navigate the package as well as reproducing the results of our paper via minimal examples.
 In particular, we have three tutorials: